 In the coming year, we believe that the construction market in Hong Kong will remain competitive and challenging.
-However, with the Group's proven track record, comprehensive services and numerous licences, permits and qualifications, the Directors believe that the Group could strengthen its position in the Hong Kong market and diversify its customer base. the long-established relationships with our customers, subcontractors and suppliers and the commitment of our management team to provide quality work and service have played and will continue to play, a vital role in building up our reputation and the Group's competitiveness in the market.
-In addition, further opportunities may arise which include the promotion by the HK government in the widely adoption of modular integrated construction method ("MIC"), government enhancement work to combat COVID-19 and the recent development of the Greater Bay Area.
+However, with the Group's proven track record, comprehensive services and numerous licences, permits and qualifications, the Directors believe that the Group could strengthen its position in the Hong Kong market and diversify its customer base.
+The long-established relationships with our customers, subcontractors and suppliers and the commitment of our management team to provide quality work and services have played and will continue to play, a vital role in building up our reputation and the Group's competitiveness in the market.
+In addition, further opportunities may arise which include the promotion by the HK government in the widely adoption of modular integrated construction method ("MiC") and the recent development of the Greater Bay Area.